julianbuettner/ext-elasticsearch-operator/README.md

 A new secret with a new password is generated.
 The old one does not work anymore.
 - Manually changing the password of a secret is supported.
 It is applied immediately.
 - Already existing secrets will be patched and still deleted if the CR is deleted.
 - Running multiple operator might result in complications and has no benefits.
+There is no mutual exclusion.

 ### Deletion
 An ElasticsearchUser custom resource can't be deleted if the operator is stopped.
 To make sure